unitycontainer/unity/README.md

 * Instance and type interception
 * Registration by convention

-# Documentation

-The documentation is a work in progress project.
-Some info is available [here](https://unitycontainer.github.io) but more is coming...

-# Issues and Contributions

-- If something is broken and you know how to fix it, send a pull request.
-- If you have no idea what is wrong, create an issue

-## Any feedback and contributions are welcome

 # New Features
 [**Suggest**](https://feathub.com/unitycontainer/unity/features/new) new features or vote for the proposals you like, [**ADD**](https://feathub.com/unitycontainer/unity/features/new) your comments: